-Please check in for your first appointment at the Regional Cancer Centre’s Main Reception Desk, located on Level 3 of our Hospital:
+Please check in for your first appointment at the Regional Cancer Centre’s Main Reception Desk, located on Level 2 of our Hospital:

-After orientation, you will meet with a nurse and cancer doctor.
+At this first appointment you will meet with a nurse and cancer doctor.
 Together with you, they plan your treatment and co-ordinate any tests and services you may need.
 The doctor and nurse will ask questions about your present and past health.
 This is the time to talk about your health and any concerns.

-Although your doctor or surgeon has sent your medical information to the Regional Cancer Centre, the cancer doctor may need more information, tests, or blood work to plan your treatment.
+While the referring doctor or surgeon has sent your medical information to the Regional Cancer Centre, the cancer doctor may need more information, tests, or blood work to plan your treatment.
 You may also need to see other team members for more discussion and review of treatment options.

 There is a lot of information to remember.
 We recommend you bring a family member or friend to all appointments to listen and take notes.

-The computer or iPad may prompt you to complete a short patient experience survey called Your Voice Matters.
-This survey gives you the chance to share your thoughts about each visit to the Regional Cancer Centre.
-Please complete the survey so that together we can improve the patient experience for everyone.
+The computer or iPad may also prompt you once every 30 days to complete a second survey called “Your Voice Matters”.
+Please share your thoughts about your experience to improve the patient experience for everyone.

 Telemedicine Services uses special video monitors and equipment.
 This service connects patients with doctors and health care professionals so patients do not have to travel long distances to their health care appointments.

 For more information about Telemedicine Services, please speak to your health care team.

 We understand that waiting for test results can be difficult.
 Test and lab results are usually given during clinic appointments with your doctor or you may be called at home.

 Our lab is located in the Regional Cancer Centre on Level 3.